aws-samples/minimum-viable-dataspace-for-catenax/README.md

 ### EDC data catalog requests are no longer working, resulting in timeouts and authentication errors

 In case of EDC data catalog request timeouts, a quick remediation can be to redeploy the MXD.
-This can be achieved with the following commands
+This can be done with the following commands

 ```bash
 cd tutorial-resources/mxd/